osmdatar/rev-response/doc/resp1.md

    but also all vertices in lines and polygons.

-   The package simply aims to bring OSM data into `R` in a form that resembles as closely as possible the entire philosophy and structure of OSM data itself.
+   The package simply aims to bring OSM data into `R` in a form that resembles as closely as possible the structure and design of OSM data itself.
 Points would only be removed because of some arbitrary decision on our part that they are somehow not as important as other data components - it is an assuredly far more neutral design decision to simply leave the data in as intact a form as